quantmind/dynts/docs/source/index.rst

 DynTS
 =================================

-.. rubric:: A domain specific language for Timeseries analysis.
+A domain specific language for Timeseries analysis.

 Dive In
 ==============

- :ref:`Overview <intro-overview>`
+ :ref:`Overview and Installation <intro-overview>`

 Contents